Business Vocabulary Can’t be Taught

 Acquire business vocabulary through listening and reading

 My view is that phrasal verbs cannot be taught.
 Academic English cannot be taught.
 Business English cannot be taught.
 Modals cannot be taught.
 What I mean is that the way to learn these aspects of the language is the same way you learn the language itself; in other words, through a lot of listening and reading and through paying attention, noticing.
+This will allow you to speed up your language learning.
 How do we notice?
 Well, if I’m reading a book, in the case of say Russian, the issues are not phrasal verbs as much as verbs of motion or case endings.
 So I underline what I’m reading.
 I save these in LingQ.
 I tag them.
 I review them as a list of concentrated examples of how these things work.

 Obviously, with phrasal verbs you can’t rely on any particular logic.
 In our hangout, we were talking about phrasal verbs in the example of ‘invite me over’.
 Of course the ‘over’ there doesn’t mean the same as ‘get over’.
 When we say ‘get over something’, like a hangover after you have too much to drink, ‘over’ has that sense of ‘over there’ or ‘over it’.
 But you really have to learn these various phrasal verbs by seeing them often, just as we learn individual examples of vocabulary by seeing them often.